The Science of Intellectual Humility

 Intellectual Humility & Psychology

 What are some ways intellectual humility will be important to psychology?
-Well, we could begin our investigation into intellectual humility by recognizing it as the opposite of intellectual arrogance for we have evidence that this vice is deeply rooted in human psychology.
+We began our investigation into intellectual humility by recognizing it as the opposite of intellectual arrogance for we have evidence that this vice is deeply rooted in human psychology:

 First, human beings are notoriously (and apparently naturally) disposed to overestimate their intellectual strengths and underestimate their weaknesses; indeed, the evidence is clear that there is a strong tendency even to underestimate our liability to such biases!
 Do these biases show a natural tendency away from intellectual humility?
 Furthermore, we are susceptible to all sorts of biases that make intellectual humility difficult.
 For example, we tend to favor evidence or data received early in our inquiries (primacy bias) and we tend to discount the weight of evidence that counts against hypotheses we endorse (confirmation bias).